ciscoheat/superforms-web/src/routes/concepts/events/+page.md

 });
 ```

-You can also set `onError` to the string value `'apply'`, in which case the SvelteKit `applyAction` error behaviour will be used, which is to render the nearest [+error](https://kit.svelte.dev/docs/routing#error) page, while wiping out the form.
+You can also set `onError` to the string value `'apply'`, in which case the SvelteKit `applyAction` error behaviour will be used, which is to render the nearest [+error](https://kit.svelte.dev/docs/routing#error) page, also wiping out the form.
 To avoid data loss even for non-javascript users, returning a [status message](/concepts/messages) instead of throwing an error is recommended.

 > If you're unsure what event to use, start with `onUpdated`; unless your app is a [SPA](/concepts/spa), then `onUpdate` should be used to validate the form data.